 I. The appreciation of athletic training as a service-oriented allied health care profession; Students will be prepared to practice the profession of Athletic Training when working cooperatively with allied health care personnel including but not limited to physicians, physician assistants, chiropractors, physical therapists, occupational therapists, sports psychologists, sports nutritionists, nurses, exercise physiologists and hospital/clinical administrators.

-- Clearly defining, publishing, and supplying directly to the potential athletic training major, the established selection criteria for the ATEP;
+- Clearly defining, publishing, and supplying directly to the potential athletic training major, the established selection criteria for the ATP;

-- Monitoring the ATEP Athletic Training Student (ATS) through established retention standards;
+- Monitoring the ATP Athletic Training Student (ATS) through established retention standards;

 - Providing quality academic advisement for each student through regular conferences at least once each semester and availability for more informal counseling on an “as needed” or “as requested” basis;

 - Providing quality clinical field experiences through sport assignments with a variety of clinical settings and challenges;

 - Requiring the clinical experience, under the direct supervision of the preceptor and the Medical Director, to involve a minimum of four semesters.

 - Maintaining and surpassing a first-time pass rate on the BOC Examination above the national average;

 - Maintain and surpass an over-all student pass rate of 70% on the BOC Examination;

 - Maintain and surpass a 95% job placement success rate for those students who are appropriately credentialed in athletic training.